Richard Kirby (arbitrator)

-Sir Richard Clarence Kirby AC (22 September 1904 – 25 October 2001) was a long serving president of the Australian Commonwealth Conciliation and Arbitration Commission (1956-1973) (having first been appointed to the Commission in 1947).
+Sir Richard Clarence Kirby (22 September 1904 – 25 October 2001) was a long-serving president of the Australian Commonwealth Conciliation and Arbitration Commission (1956–1973) (having first been appointed to the Commission in 1947).
 In 1973, because of ill health, he retired from this post.

 He was also a member of the Australian War Crimes Commission.

 His biography was written by Blanche d'Alpuget in 1977.

+Early life

+Richard Kirby was born on September 22, 1904, in Charters Towers, Queensland.
+He grew up in Sydney, where he attended The King's School, Parramatta before studying at the University of Sydney Law School.

+He became a solicitor in 1928 and was admitted to the New South Wales Bar in 1933.
+He had a general legal practice which was interrupted by the Second World War, during which he served in the Second Australian Imperial Force from 1942 to 1944.